NUDelta/ce-platform/README.md

 ### Windows Subsystem for Linux Specific Setup

-Follow steps 1 & 2 from above and then enter the following commands to install Mongo:
+Follow steps 1 & 2 from above and then enter the following commands to install Mongo and start a Mongo process:

 ```
 $ sudo apt-get install mongodb-server